 2.34 “NYMEX” shall mean the New York Mercantile Exchange.

-2.35 “Price” shall mean the amount or pricing mechanism agreed to by the parties as specified in the Transaction Confirmation.
+2.35 “Price” shall mean the amount or pricing mechanism agreed to by the parties as specified in an accepted Transaction Confirmation.

-2.36 Receipt/Delivery Obligation” shall mean one of EFP, Firm or Swing as set forth in the Transaction Confirmation for a particular Transaction.
+2.36 Receipt/Delivery Obligation” shall mean one of EFP, Firm or Swing as set forth in an accepted Transaction Confirmation for a particular Transaction.

-2.37 “Seller” shall mean the party that agrees to sell Gas as evidenced by the Transaction Confirmation.
+2.37 “Seller” shall mean the party that agrees to sell Gas as evidenced by an accepted Transaction Confirmation.

 2.38 “Tax” shall mean any tax levied, assessed or claimed to be due by any Federal, State, County, Tribal, or Municipal Government or any other governmental agency having jurisdiction to do so.

-2.39 “Transaction” means a particular, specifically agreed-to purchase or sale of Gas for delivery or receipt to be performed under this Contract, as evidenced by a Transaction Confirmation or by a recorded oral telephone conversation where an offer was made by a party and accepted by the other party.
+2.39 “Transaction” means a particular, specifically agreed-to purchase or sale of Gas for delivery or receipt to be performed under this Contract, as evidenced by an accepted Transaction Confirmation or by a recorded oral telephone conversation where an offer was made by a party and accepted by the other party.

 2.40 “Transaction Tape” shall be defined as electronic tape(s) of telephone recordings maintained by